-Benefit Statements were issued to active members in April 2022.
-Benefit statements are available to deferred members on request to the Pension Administration Team.
+Benefit Statements were issued to active members in April 2023 and to deferred members in October 2023.
 Leaving Service Option Statements were issued to members who left service during the year.

-The Scheme's Retirement Support Service provider, Mercer, hosted a webinar in January for members over the age of 55 about preparing for retirement.
+The Scheme's Retirement Support Service provider, Mercer, hosted a webinar in February for members over the age of 55 about preparing for retirement.

-The Trustee Annual Report and Accounts for 31 December 2021 was made available to all members, participating employers and trade unions in October 2022.
+The Trustee Annual Report and Accounts for 31 December 2022 was made available to all members, participating employers and trade unions in October 2023.